Punch (2002 film): Plot

 The film stars Michael Riley as Sam Frizzell, a widowed single father in Vancouver, British Columbia whose desire to find a new partner is complicated by his daughter Ariel's (Sonja Bennett) jealousy of any new woman in his life.
 However, when Ariel physically attacks Sam's newest love interest Mary (Marcia Laskowski), Mary's sister Julie (Meredith McGeachie), a lesbian professional boxer, comes to her sister's defense.
 The film's cast also includes Vincent Gale, Kathryn Kirkpatrick, Don Ackerman and Sarah Lind.

 Production

+The role of Ariel was suggested to Guy Bennett by a producer, who pointed out that casting his own daughter would provide useful publicity for the project.
+Sonja Bennett auditioned and was cast, a process she has since characterized as straightforward nepotism, though the filmmakers first wanted assurance that she could carry the role.

 Guy Bennett excused himself from the set when they shot the more revealing scene in which his daughter Sonja Bennett is sitting naked on a bed with her legs apart in an attempt to seduce her tutor, and watched from a monitor in another room.
 But the idea of putting his daughter in this vulnerable position never gave him pause for a moment.
 "Everything is subservient to the drama," he explained.